lltfm/openness/works/saltem_hoc/README.md

 is, the harsh teacher that forces us to grow.
 Its presence is painful, yet it carries within it the seed of transformation.

+### What is happening when we dance with someone else?

+Dancing with someone else is a profound act of connection, a wordless dialogue between bodies, hearts, and souls.
+Let us reflect on the beauty of this shared experience together.

+At least this: when we dance with someone, we enter into a shared rhythm, moving to the music and to each other.
+It is a moment of trust, where we give and receive, lead and follow, creating something together that neither could create alone.
+In the dance, we express ourselves while also attuning to the other, merging individuality with unity.

+But also perhaps this: dancing with another is an embodiment of presence.
+It is a conversation without words, where gestures and movements become a language.
+In this shared flow, we are called to listen—not with our ears, but with our attention and intention.
+Every step and sway becomes an offering, a response, a story unfolding in motion.

+Maybe this: dancing is a metaphor for life’s relationships—the give and take, the moments of harmony and improvisation, the balance of independence and togetherness.
+In the dance, we learn to navigate space and boundaries, to be fully ourselves while also honoring the presence of another.
+It is both an art and a practice of empathy and alignment.

+Or perhaps even this: when we dance with someone, we touch the sacred.
+The music becomes a bridge, the movements a prayer, and the connection a glimpse of something greater than ourselves.
+For a moment, the barriers of individuality dissolve, and we find ourselves in a shared flow, a living expression of joy, beauty, and unity.

 ### What is Openness?

 Openness GPT: